code-ga/anime-dubbing-service/README.md

 - `--target-lang TEXT`: Target language for subtitles (uses translated_text if set, otherwise original_text)
 - `--export-srt`: Automatically generates SRT files alongside burned subtitles
 - `--export-srt-directory TEXT`: Custom directory for SRT files (default: ./srt)
+- `--burn-subtitles`: Can be used in transcription-only mode to add subtitles to the original video

 ### Usage Examples